mirkin/setups/iosdev.md

 Convention to use single letter T instead of a type, if more use U, V or an upper camel case meaningful word.

+### UIView

+Hierarchical rectangular area with coords for drawing and touch events.
+Root of all is your UIViewController's var view: UIView.

+var superview: UIView?
+var subviews: [UIView]
+Order matters subview later in array on top of earlier.
+View can clip subviews to it'a bounds (default is not)

+UIWindow top of view hierarchy includes statusbar only one per app.

+addSubview(_ view:UIView) and removeFromSuperview() to add and remove in code.

+init(frame: CGRect) if UIView created in code, init(coder: NSCoder) from storyboard

+Alternative to initializers awakeFromNib() is called on all objects that inherit from NSObject in a storyboard.
+It's done right after initialization is complete.

 ### Auto Layout and StackViews